PotentialParadox/User_Configurations/README.md

 Format c-code    | F8
 # TMUX
 Tmux is very similar to the now sort of depricated gnu-screen.
 Its used to split the terminal into multiple panes within the terminal.
 I've included some of the most useful commands
+## TMUX Shortcuts
 Function             | Key
 -------------------- | ------------------------------------------
-leader               | Ctrl-b
+Leader               | Ctrl-b
-move to upper pane   | Ctrl-k
+Move to upper pane   | Ctrl-k
-move to lower pane   | Ctrl-j
+Move to lower pane   | Ctrl-j
-move to right pane   | Ctrl-;
+Move to right pane   | Ctrl-;
-move to left pane    | Ctrl-h
+Move to left pane    | Ctrl-h
+Split vertically     | leader-%
+Split horizontally   | leader-"
+Close                | leader-x
-split vertically     | leader-% split horizontally   | leader-" close                | leader-x resize a pane        | leader:resize-pane -/+(U,D,R,L) 'amount'
+Resize a pane        | leader:resize-pane -/+(U,D,R,L) 'amount'